Distance to Innsbruck Airport: 106km

 Salzburg Airport is the least convenient and popular of the airports.
 A rail connection runs from the city to St Anton (and further via bus or taxi).
 The road connection heads through Germany to Kufstein on the Austrian border (and then via the Inn valley motorway as above).

-Private transfers for St Anton from the various airports are available for those who do not fancy waiting for a bus or train:
+A private airport transfer to St Anton from the various airports is an option for those who do not fancy waiting for a bus or train:

 The rail journey from Innsbruck to St Anton train station takes around one hour and 20 minutes.
-St Anton is on the express rail route between Innsbruck and Zurich or to Bregenz in the Vorarlberg.
+St Anton is part of the express rail service between Innsbruck and Zurich or to Bregenz in the Vorarlberg so there is a direct train to the ski resort.

 The train journey from Zurich takes around two hours and 40 minutes if direct (up to 4 hours if not).
 The ride from Friedrichshafen takes around 20 minutes longer - however the trip from Zurich is often direct and that from Friedrichshafen involves several changes.